 Note: Currently, OSU does not have a standardized method for calculating award and expenditure allocations.
 Each college or unit has their own method of calculating allocations.
-In the case of uncertainty about how another unit has calculated the Award and Expenditure Allocations, the PI confers with the Director of Research Support.
+In the case of uncertainty about how another unit has calculated the Award and Expenditure Allocations, the PI confers with the Director of the CPH Office of Research.